flattiverse/connector-csharp/PROTOCOL.md

       - `foreshadowing`, `upramp` and `fade`: The corona segment is in the corresponding state.
 See `frame` to know when this state will end.
       - `active`: The corona segment is currently active.
 See `frame` to know when this state will end.
     - `frame`: The current tick in the current `state`.

+### Planet, Moon, Meteoroid and Comet

+Planets, moons, meteoroids and comets work all the same: They are "stupid" units which are only distinguished because of look and feel visuals.
+All these units are `solid` and `masking` and can carry resources.
+As a map editor you should follow the following rules:

+* Planets (`planet`) usually carry the `iron` resource and with lesser priority `carbon` and `silicon`.
+Planets usually do carry resources.
+* Moons (`moon`) may carry `silicon` as a resource.
+Other resources are less common.
+* Meteoroids (`meteoroid`) may carry `ìron` and may carry `platinum` with a propability of < 1%.
+* Comets (`comet`) may carry `bismuth`.

+Just to give you a flat list, those are the available resources in flattiverse:

+* `iron`: Used for almost all structural changes on your ship.
+* `carbon` and `silicon`: Used for most technical (things which contain circuit boards, cpus, etc.) upgrades.
+* `platinum`: Used for most defensive technologies.
+* `bismuth`: Used for the last top tier tech.

+1.)
+Vernünftige Ressourcen finden, die In-Game Sinn machen: Es muss eine Rarität geben.
+2.)
+Verteilen auf diese Units.
+3.)
+Ihr könntet auch eine 5.
+Unit finden, noch.
+4.)
+JSON Struktur mit Erklärung schreiben.